Which type of accounting is primarily concerned with recording an... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with recording and reporting the activities a company undertakes to promote the buying or selling of a product or service?
+Which type of accounting is primarily concerned with recording and managing the financial transactions of banks and other financial institutions?

 A